Stores Impact

 RENEWABLE SOURCES

-Demonstrating commitment to protecting the environment, FENDI has set a strategic shift to achieve 100% renewable energy sources for all its stores and sites by 2026.
-Currently, all electricity powering the stores and sites in Italy, France, Spain, Netherlands, and the UK is sourced from renewable energy.
-The next step is to extend this commitment across the entire global network.Where renewable electricity contracts are not available, FENDI is investing in Renewable Energy Certificates (RECs).
-Globally, 76% of the brand's global energy consumption comes from renewable sources (including sites).
+Demonstrating commitment to protecting the environment, FENDI has set a strategic shift to achieve 100% renewable energy sources for all its stores and sites.
+Currently, all electricity powering the stores and sites in Italy, France, Spain, Netherlands, Switzerland, Germany and the UK is sourced from renewable energy.
+The next step is to extend this commitment across the entire global network.
+Where renewable electricity contracts are not available, FENDI is investing in Renewable Energy Certificates (RECs).

 EFFICIENCY IMPROVEMENTS

 Stores serve as an important showcase of a brand’s commitment to sustainability, and in alignment with this ethos, FENDI has been working on a strategy to lower the environmental footprint of its stores worldwide.
-As part of the LVMH Group, FENDI has enthusiastically joined the LVMH LIFE in Stores Award initiative, which encourages LVMH Maisons to implement environmental best practices within the stores.
+As part of the LVMH Group, FENDI has enthusiastically joined the LVMH LIFE in Stores Award initiative, which encourages LVMH Maisons to implement the best environmental practices within the stores.
 In 2022 the Milano Galleria Store won the STORE AWARD for Air Quality.

 In 2021 FENDI launched a research and development program focused on a new LED lighting system.
 The first pilot project, carried out in the Montenapoleone store in Milan, resulted in a seamless transition to 100% LED lightning.
 The pilot project at the Montenapoleone store in Milan led to a successful transition to 100% LED lighting, improving product visibility and creating a more elegant, comfortable store environment.
 This change resulted in a 30% reduction in CO2-equivalent emissions.
 This success has now become a Best Practice for all new store openings, and the objective in the near future is to extend this commitment to encompass all suitable stores within the network.
-In 2024 FENDI already achieved 94% of surface of stores entirely in LED lighting.
+In 2025 FENDI already achieved 100% of surface of stores entirely in LED lighting.

 Since October 2022, FENDI took onboard the LVMH Energy Efficiency Plan to reduce its electricity consumption.